greninger-lab/TPRK-Pipeline/README.md

 Illumina Output
 ```
 Example_Illumina_Out
-├── Figures
-│   ├── Relative_Frequency_Plots
-│   │   ├── Ill_SRR24317964_RelativeFreqPlot.html                               # Bar chart comparing variability between variable sites for each sample
-│   │   ├── Ill_SRR24317964_filtered_RelativeFreqPlot.html                      # Bar chart comparing variability between variable sites for each sample with filtering
-│   │   ├── Ill_SRR24317966_RelativeFreqPlot.html
-│   │   ├── Ill_SRR24317966_filtered_RelativeFreqPlot.html
-│   ├── Variable_Region_Comparisons
-│   │   ├── SRR24317964_vs_SRR24317966_VariableRegions_DotLine_Filtered.pdf     # Plot comparing variability of reads between samples
-│   │   └── Variable_region_compare.RData                                       # R data to be loaded into R of variable region comparisons
-│   ├── all_heatmap.html                                                        # Heatmap of all variable region variability for all samples, will be separated by --large option
-│   └── all_variable_regions.html                                               # Barchart of all variable region variability for all samples, will be separated by --large option
 ├── Tables
 │   ├── Ill_SRR24317964_final_data.csv                                          # separated table of counts as nucleotide for each sample
 │   ├── Ill_SRR24317964_overcount_final_AA_data.csv                             # separated table of counts as amino acid for each sample